-83. The Speaker may, on his or her own motion or the motion of any Member, explain the order of business when the motion pending before the Assembly is not debatable.
+83. The Speaker may, on the Speaker's own motion or the motion of any Member, explain the order of business when the motion pending before the Assembly is not debatable.
 That explanation may not consume more than two minutes.